Learn what features to look for when choosing the best POS software for your business.

 Epos Now is a flexible POS system with a long list of versatile features.
 It has an online booking system add-on that can be very useful for busy salons with large clienteles.
 It offers affordable rates and month-to-month terms.

-If you want to know more about why Epos Now is a great POS system for your small business, you can read our full review of this POS system.
+Read our full review to learn more about why Epos Now is a great POS system for your small business